CFF Code of Conduct

 However, please be aware that if the incident is not resolved, if you report a serious criminal matter, or the Centre believes that you or someone else may be in danger, it might need to contact the police.
 If so, we would take into account any concerns you may have around involving them.

 The Centre for Fantasy and the Fantastic has the right to take any actions needed to keep the Centre along with its activities and events a welcoming environment for all Members and Attendees.
-As previously stated in our Anti-Harassment and Anti-Bullying Policy, measures taken may include warning those concerned, mediating solutions between affected parties, or taking any other action the Centre considers necessary, up to and including expulsion from events and activities at our discretion and contacting University and/or civil authorities.
+As previously stated in our Anti-Harassment, Anti-Bullying, and/or Anti-Racist Policies and Statement, measures taken may include warning those concerned, mediating solutions between affected parties, or taking any other action the Centre considers necessary, up to and including expulsion from events and activities at our discretion and contacting University and/or civil authorities.

 If during in person activities or events you wish to take further steps following your report and the Centre’s response, the Centre will be happy to help you contact University authorities – which may include Campus Security – or otherwise assist you to feel safe for the run-up to and duration of our activities and events.
 Above all, we want you to feel valued, safe, and included!